LongHuu100/react-js-tutalrial/README.md

 - Template Literals in ES6
 - Multi-line String in ES6
 - Enhanced Object Literals in ES6
-- Promises in ES6
+- Promises in ES6 (async/await && Generator function)
 - Classes in ES6
-Modules in Es6
+- Modules in Es6
+- Destructuring (Variables From Object Properties)
+- Object Initialization From Variables